Aashutosh-Mahajan/Blue-Carbon-MRV-V2.0/README.md

 # 🌍 Blockchain-Based Blue Carbon MRV System

-A Smart India Hackathon 2025 project to build a **transparent, verifiable, and decentralized Monitoring, Reporting & Verification (MRV) system** for **Blue Carbon ecosystems** in India and beyond.
+A project to build a **transparent, verifiable, and decentralized Monitoring, Reporting & Verification (MRV) system** for **Blue Carbon ecosystems** in India and beyond.

 This project combines:
 - ⚡ **Machine Learning** – to verify NGO/panchayat restoration projects using satellite/drone images and estimate CO₂ sequestration.